CloudRail/cloudrail-si-ios-sdk/README.md

 * No Maintenance Times: The CloudRail Libraries are updated when a provider changes their API.

+* Direct Data: Everything happens directly in the Library.
+No data ever passes a CloudRail server.

 ## Get Updates

 To keep updated with CloudRail, including any new providers that are added, just add your email address to https://cloudrail.com/updates/.